waggle-sensor/beehive-external/update-node-info/README.md

 # update-node-info

-This geneerates the `node-info.csv` file we've been publishing to `https://www.mcs.anl.gov/research/projects/waggle/downloads/beehive1/node-info.csv`.
+This generates the file file we've been publishing to `https://www.mcs.anl.gov/research/projects/waggle/downloads/beehive1/node-info.csv`.

 This used to be run on beehive1 and pulled directly from the mysql database.
-It's been migrated to use the beehive nodes API instead.
+It's now using the beehive nodes API instead now that we've migrated mysql.
+Note: The beehive nodes API is still restricted to inside MCS - if it were public, this endpoint may not be needed at all.

 It's not being run by waggle@terra.mcs.anl.gov as a cronjob: